stefankrysa/MScDissertation/README.md

 This repository provides the code for a research project analysing how weather affects footfall in UK retail areas.
 It combines footfall data, retail characteristics, and weather variables to build predictive models and identify trends across retail typologies.

 #### Data Sources
+The study combines proprietary and open-source data to explore how weather impacts footfall patterns across UK retail areas.

 - **Proprietary:**
   - Footfall and retail data from **CACI**.